Brussels Sprout Sabji

 Notes:

-• Asparagus spears also work well in this dish.
+• Asparagus spears also make for a nice addition in this dish.
 If you choose to use them they should be added at the same time as the ground spices.

 Comments